Benlamir/pick-ban-test/README.md

 This project uses a serverless backend hosted on AWS and a static frontend built with Vanilla JavaScript.

 ![Architecture Diagram](images/wuwabanpick.drawio.png)
-_(Note: Ensure you have uploaded the exported diagram image to the 'images' folder in your repository with this exact filename: wuwabanpick.drawio.png)_

 ### Backend (AWS Serverless)